fishinthecalculator/mobilizon-reshare-guix/README.md

        %default-channels)
 ```

-Otherwise, if you already have a `.config/guix/channels.scm` you can simply prepend this channel to the preexisitng ones:
+Otherwise, if you already have a `.config/guix/channels.scm` you can simply prepend this channel to the preexisting ones:

 ``` scheme
 (cons* (channel